 DAY 2: FLY TO CUSCO

 This morning you'll return to the airport for your flight to Cusco.
-You'll be met at Cusco by our local representative and transferred to El Retablo, your colourful hotel just three blocks from the central Plaza de Armas.
+You'll be met at Cusco by our local representative and transferred to Quinta San Blas, your colourful hotel just three blocks from the central Plaza de Armas.
 After settling in you’ll be free to take it easy, acclimatise to the altitude and get your bearings in the city.
 We’ll also give you a full briefing for the adventure ahead.

 DAY 3: THE CITY OF CUSCO AND ITS INCA SURROUNDINGS